fabiomux/kde-servicemenus/open_yakuake_here/README.md

 ## Install

-The recommended method to install this service menu is through *Dolphin*:
+To keep the latest stable version installed, updated, and easily removed from the same interface, it is recommended to install this service menu through *Dolphin*:
 - From Settings > Context Menu > Download new services;
 - Search for "open_yakuake_here";
 - Click on the *Install* button.

-That way the latest stable version is installed, updated, and easily removed from the same interface.

 Also, the *Discover* application can install it, but doesn't allow to select a localized version:
 - Under Application Addons > Servicemenu;